jknotbohm/stl_generation/2D_fiber_networks/README.md

 ## Examples:
 To run the scripts with the default parameters, the input MAT file for a representative random fiber network is provided under *Examples* in this repository: `Voronoi_2DNetwork_data_NM_110x110_rho_0.036_pr_0.97.mat`.

-The output STL file for this representative network is also provoded: `final_stl_file_for_AM.stl`.
+The output STL file for this representative network is also provided: `final_stl_file_for_AM.stl`.
 This file is ready to be sliced and printed in a 3D printer.